 ITEM ACTION LIMITS ACCEPTANCE LIMITS

-Percent passing given sieve: 0
+Percent passing given sieve:

 37.5-mm +/- 8.0

 25.0-mm +/- 8.0

 19.0-mm +/- 7.5

 12.5-mm +/- 7.5

 9.5-mm +/- 7.5

 2.36-mm +/- 7.0

 75-μm +/- 3.0

-AC in percent ^[1] -0.3 -0.5
+AC in percent -0.3 -0.5

-Va - 1.5 & +2.0

-VMA in percent ^[2] - 0.5 -1.0

-^[1] The department will not adjust pay based on QC AC in percent test results; however corrective action will be applied to nonconforming material according to 460.2.8.2.1.7(3) as modified herein. ^[2] VMA limits based on minimum requirement for mix design nominal maximum aggregate size in table 460-1.
+[1] VMA limits based on minimum requirement for mix design nominal maximum aggregate size in table 460-1.

-(2) QV samples will be tested for Gmm, Gmb, and AC.
-Air voids and VMA will then be calculated using these test results.

-(3) Notify the engineer if any individual test result falls outside the action limits, investigate the cause and take corrective action to return to within action limits.
+- (2) QV samples will be tested for Gmm, Gmb, and AC.
+Air voids and VMA will then be calculated using these test results. - (3) Notify the engineer if any individual test result falls outside the action limits, investigate the cause and take corrective action to return to within action limits.
 If two consecutive test results fall outside the action limits, stop production.
 Production may not resume until approved by the engineer.
-Additional QV samples may be collected upon resuming production, at the discretion of the engineer.

-(4) For any additional tests outside the random number testing conducted for volumetrics, the data collected will not be entered into PWL calculations.
-Additional QV tests must meet acceptance limits or be subject to production stop and/or remove and replace.

-(5) Remove and replace unacceptable material at no additional expense to the department.
+Additional QV samples may be collected upon resuming production, at the discretion of the engineer. - (4) For any additional non-random tests outside the random number testing conducted for volumetrics, the data collected will not be entered into PWL calculations.
+Additional QV tests must meet acceptance limits or be subject to production stop.
+If the department's non-random test does not conform to the acceptance limits, the retained sample will be tested by the BTS lab.
+If the BTS results also do not meet the acceptance limits, the material will be considered unacceptable as described in (5) below. - (5) Remove and replace unacceptable material at no additional expense to the department.
 Unacceptable material is defined as any individual QC or QV tests results outside the acceptance limits or a PWL value < 50.
+For AC in percent, unacceptable material is defined as any individual QV test result outside of the acceptance limit.
 The engineer may allow such material to remain in place with a price reduction.
 The department will pay for such HMA Pavement allowed to remain in place at 50 percent of the contract unit price.